TheRealMathematician/-Option-Pricing-Models-Analysis/README.md

 4. 📊 Develop **real-time dashboard** for live option pricing and visualization
 5. 🤖 Incorporate **machine learning** for parameter calibration and volatility forecasting

----

 ## 🧠 Conclusion

 This project provides a **robust framework** for understanding and comparing **advanced option pricing models** using real-world assumptions.
 It not only captures the theoretical mechanics of Heston and Merton models but also translates them into **practical pricing insights** using Python and Monte Carlo methods.

-> 💡 Ideal for financial engineers, quantitative researchers, and practitioners aiming to deepen their understanding of modern derivatives pricing.

----

-Let me know if you'd like me to export this into a `README.md` file or integrate charts/tables directly from your notebooks!